The Franchise Forum

 In short, the profitability of your franchise business is more important than how long it's been profitable.
 And, just as with your initial franchise loan, your personal financial profile also plays an integral role.

-"Let's say one business is ramping slowly, and has a couple months where it's just about breaking even on a cash flow basis after debt service, and the owner has a small amount of liquidity," Ryan continues.
+"Let's say one business is ramping slowly, and has a couple months where it's just about breaking even on a cash flow basis after debt service, and the owner has a small amount of liquidity," Justin continues.
 "We'd probably be more cautious there and ask for more proof of profitability."

 "For comparison's sake, let's say another business is ramping quickly.
 One month it was a couple thousand dollars below, now it's breaking even, and is on a trajectory to go five thousand over cash flow positive and the owner has $500,000 of liquidity.
 That's a situation where a lender might only require you to show one month of profitability."